Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Second, the parts are not standard parts you can buy off the shelves or from a third party vendor.
 So buying original parts from American Standard or its dealers is not an option.

 Cross your fingers that they are not expensive and won’t take forever to arrive at your porch.
-But bear in mind that this American Standard Studio S toilet is new; the spare parts support may catch up eventually.
+But bear in mind that this American Standard Studio S toilet is new; the spare parts support will catch up eventually.

 3. Color Options